BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 Now we have an object called "MyWindow".
 If you dump it with ```_D``` you may see some additional information already.

-and
+and instead using
 ```lua
 _P(MyWindow.Label)
 ```

-will print "My ImGui Window" since this is an element our new object has inside of it.
+will print "My ImGui Window" since "Label" is an element our new object.

-> If it throws an error, you might need to dump it again first and see if that element is even on your object!
+> If printing of an objects element throws an error it might be missing, if that happens, check with a dump if its on your object!
 {.is-danger}